-Fire Department records of many years ago were somewhat inadequate; however, we did find that the following is a partial list of men who have served as Chief over the years: Don Osborne, Tom Carver, Charles Dixon, Oren Burt, Eugene Krueger, Gene Doyle, Walter G. Althaus, Irvin Klapper and Dennis Krueger.
+Fire Department records of many years ago were somewhat inadequate; however, we did find that the following is a partial list of men who have served as Chief over the years: Don Osborne, Tom Carver, Charles Dixon, Oren Burt, Eugene Krueger, Gene Doyle, Walter G. Althaus, Irvin Klapper, Dennis Krueger and Danny Mueller.

-860 currently has 19 crew members with 5 being EMT-IV certified.
-Monthly training, special conferences, and other educational resources allow crew members to stay up to date in the latest developments of emergency medicine.
-In 2000, Albany EMS was one of three finalist statewide for "The EMS Service of the Year" awarded by the Wisconsin EMS Association.
+Monthly trainings, special conferences, and other educational resources allow crew members to stay up to date in the latest developments of emergency medicine.
+In 2000, Albany EMS was one of three finalists statewide for "The EMS Service of the Year" awarded by the Wisconsin EMS Association.

 Albany EMS is always in search of new recruits to enter this challenging and rewarding field.
-Whether choosing the role of Emergency Services Driver or Emergency Services Technician, each position is valuable.
-Together they equal the teamwork necessary to provide effective emergency care.
-For more information on joining The Albany EMS Team you may contact Laurie Keepers @ (608) 862-3240 or Email @ EMS860@Vil.Albany.Wi.Us.
+For more information on joining The Albany EMS Team you may contact Laurie Keepers (608) 862-3240 or Email firstname.lastname@example.org

 BOARD OF DIRECTORS ALBANY AREA EMS